Projected Water Scarcity Prompts Need for Farming Ingenuity

 Still Not Sure?

-Placing farms in inner cities improves food security, provides jobs to residents, aids in educating the community on farming and nutrition, and boosts the local economy.
+Placing farms in low-income areas improves food security, provides jobs to residents, aids in educating the community on farming and nutrition, and boosts the local economy.
 At FarmBox Foods, our goal is to decentralize food systems and give power back to the consumers.
 We want to bring food security to people everywhere regardless of their location or socioeconomic background.

 Non-Profit Organizations & FarmBox Foods